East Sheen F.C.: Grounds

 The club's home matches were originally played on Sheen Common, three-quarters of a mile from Mortlake railway station or at a field in Barnes.
 By 1886 the club had its own enclosed ground in East Sheen, and in 1898 the club was playing at Mortlake.
 From 1900 until 1905 it played at the St Margaret's ground, which was notorious for its lack of facilities, with no stands and a pavilion with obstructed views.

 Colours

 The earliest recorded colours for the club are narrow blue and white hooped shirts, white knickers, and scarlet stockings, in 1876–77.
 By 1886 the club was wearing red and green, and by 1888 light and dark blue, probably in halves as that was a popular combination.

 Notable players

 Future England backs A.M. and P.M.
-Walters both played for the club in the 1883–84 season, the latter continuing to 1885, and gaining representative honours by playing in the South v North match that year while with the club.
+Walters both played for the club in the 1883–84 and 1884–85 seasons (and in the 1885 Surrey Senior Cup final), and gaining representative honours by playing in the South v North match that year while with the club.